 Thinking errors can increase negativity in someone’s life.
 Whether it’s overgeneralizing, assuming the worst, or taking everything personally — unbalanced thinking often leads to mental and emotional issues.

 Being aware of these unhelpful thoughts allows you to work on them, especially when combined with CBT therapy.
-To support you, we’ve created a catalog of worksheets for kids, teens, and adults to help with anxiety, depression, stress, and other conditions.

 - Comprehensive Clinical Psychology (Second Edition), 2022.
 Cognitive Triad